gatling/gatling/src/sphinx/http/websocket.rst

 Checks can be set in 2 ways.

-First, when sending a message:
+Either, when sending a message:

 .. includecode:: code/WebSocketSample.scala#check-from-message

-Then, directly from the main HTTP flow:
+Or, from the main HTTP flow:

 .. includecode:: code/WebSocketSample.scala#check-from-flow